INSIGHT-Minority militias stir fears of sectarian war in Damascus

 The opposition disavows radicalism, but minority fears are exacerbated by rising sectarian tensions and growing support for the rebels from Sunni Islamist groups in the Gulf.

-In a Shi'ite part of Damascus's old city, Hassan, a chubby 26-year-old in flip flops, patrols a street that leads to the Sunni neighborhood nearby.
+In a Shi'ite part of Damascus's old city, Hassan, a chubby 26-year-old in flip flops, patrols a street that leads to the Sunni neighbourhood nearby.

 "They're well-armed over there, thanks to the Gulf.
 We're afraid they will penetrate our area.
 They want to break into our homes," he says, wiping sweat off his shaved head.